Right Bank Restaurants

 RUE des petites écuries (you want the COUR).
 If you do confuse them,

 you'll never be seen again (idle threat).
-Flo is a bit hard to find,
+Floderer is a bit hard to find,

-but keep looking, because I guarantee you, it's worth it.
-You have to
+but keep looking, because I guarantee you, it's worth it (and by the way, some of you

 cheap—probably about 40-75€, depending on how excessive you feel—but